Gum Disease Therapy

 How Can I Get my Gums to Stop Bleeding?

 Book an appointment at Horizon Family Dentistry at the first sign of trouble for a comprehensive periodontal evaluation.
-Our Peterborough Dentists will prescribe a very aggressive dental care regimen that should get your gums healthy again.
+Our Peterborough Dentists will prescribe a very aggressive dental care regimen or a gum disease therapy that should get your gums healthy again.

 Here is what you can do to prevent and treat bleeding gums: